Fortinetics Book a call →

 The PT (Privacy) family in detail

 Privacy was the most visible Rev 5 change.
-Under Rev 4, privacy lived as Appendix J — a separate set of controls that CSPs handling PII addressed in a privacy-focused section of the SSP.
+Under Rev 4, privacy lived as Appendix J, a separate set of controls that CSPs handling PII addressed in a privacy-focused section of the SSP.
 Rev 5 promoted privacy to a top-level family and integrated privacy considerations throughout other families.
-For CSPs handling PII, this is not just a renumbering — it is an expectation shift toward an operationalized privacy program.
+For CSPs handling PII, the renumbering carries an expectation shift toward an operationalized privacy program.

 PT-1 — Policy and Procedures